 Q: Was there ever point where you questioned your decision?
 If so, what did you do to overcome that and how do you feel about it now?

 A: I never questioned my decision.
 Even though some days have been stressful, I have never felt like I made the wrong choice.
 This semester has been the best one of my entire life, and I've made memories that I will cherish forever.
 I truly think I made the right decision by interning while abroad.

 Q: What recommendations do you have for developing a good relationship with your co-workers and your supervisor?

 A: I think it's important to be friendly, but not too overbearing.
 Europeans definitely have different cultural habits than Americans, and you pick up on these things fairly quickly.
 I think the best thing you can do is to show up on time, finish your assignments and do them well, and just be respectful.
 They might be hesitant about you at first, but they will warm up to you.
 Once they do, coming to work is fun because you have new friends to talk to and that can offer you advice about the places they've lived and experienced.
 They also know so much about the career you're trying to master and have so many resources to offer you.
-Creating lasting relationships with your coworkers and supervisor are incredibly important in having a successful semester and they could even help you in your future endeavours.
+Creating lasting relationships with your coworkers and supervisor are incredibly important in having a successful semester and they could even help you in your future endeavors.